-East Coast Park is a 15km long stretch of seafront park, the largest in Singapore, nestled along the southeastern coast of Singapore.
+East Coast Park is a 15km long stretch of seafront park, the largest in Singapore, nestled along the southeastern coast.
 Spread across 185 hectares of reclaimed land, the beautiful park is a much-loved spot among the locals who flock here to windsurf, swim, kayak, picnic, swim, barbecue, bicycle, skateboard and eat.
-The East Coast Park with the swaying coconut palms and the stunning sight of the turquoise water is an ideal place enjoy a splendid afternoon in Singapore.

 Synonymous with sporty outdoor activities, East Coast Park stretches from the Tanjong Katong Road in Joo Kiat to the National Sailing Centre in Bedok.
 It also connected to the Changi Beach Park by the 8km Coastal Park Connector Network.
 The bicycle track at this mesmerising park is often flocked with cyclists and rollerbladers, while the water babies can be spotted enjoying water sports and aquatic activities.
 East Coast Park also houses the world-class Xtreme SkatePark, heaven for thrill-seeking skateboarders.